 Restrict Content Pro also allows you to create subscription levels.
 For more detailed instructions, see our guide on how to restrict content to registered users in WordPress.

-First you will need to install and activate the MemberPress plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+Next, you will need to install and activate the MemberPress plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, head over to MemberPress » Activate page to enter your license key.
-You can find this information from your account on MemberPress website.
+Upon activation, head over to the MemberPress » Settings page to enter your license key.
+You can find the key in your account area on the MemberPress website.

-After installing the user role add-on, you need to head over to MemberPress » Options page.
-Click on the payments tab to set up payments.
+Next, you need to head over to the ‘Payments’ tab to set up payments.

-MemberPress supports PayPal (Standard, Express, and Pro), Stripe, and Authorize.net out of the box.
-Select the payment methods you want to use and provide the required credentials.
+MemberPress supports PayPal (Standard, Express, and Pro), Stripe, Authorize.net, and more out of the box.
+You can select the payment methods you want to use and provide the required credentials.

-Next, you need to visit MemberPress » Memberships page and click on the ‘Add New’ button to create a membership plan.
+Next, you need to visit the MemberPress » Memberships page from the WordPress dashboard and click on the ‘Add New’ button to create a membership plan.

-You will start by providing a title for this membership plan and set pricing, billing type, and expiration settings.
+You will start by providing a title for this membership plan and setting pricing, billing type, and expiration settings.